wudanhua/Metro-Navigation/project.md

 Although there are many users, especially on school time, we can ensure that average time that takes one to update is 5 seconds.
 This estimation is based on the fact that Metropolia Campus is equipped with fast Internet connection everywhere.

+User interface

+When user just open the application, log in is required.
+If the log in unsuccessful, it will give the "try again" option.
+After log in successfully, user can choose " Friends", "Teacher", "Classroom", "Library", "cafeteria".

+"Friends" button is going to show the user's friends list, and user can add, delete, add as favourite.
+In the friends list, it is going to show the "favourite" friends first.
+In this view, database is used.
+After choosing a friend, the location of the friend will be showed in the school's map.
+Meanwhile, user can select "Route there" to get the shortest route to the friend on the map.
+Database, Kana, navigation are used.

+When user click "Teacher" button, it will show teachers that are teaching cunrrentlly loged in user and a "Search" box.
+Database is used.
+After user choose one of the teachers, program will give the teacher's status(busy, available,away), office number.
+Location and database needed.
+User can navigate to the teacher from curent location.
+Navigation and location are used.

+"Classroom" button is going to show the user's next classroom on the map and the shortest route to there.
+In this view, application is using database, Kana, and navigation.

+"Library", "Cafeteria" buttons are having the same function.
+Database, location, and navigation are required.
+When user click one of those buttons, applicaiton will show a number of users in that area.
+So user can decide whether to go there or not, depending on how many people there are.
+Also user can use our application to navigate to the Cafeteria or Library.
+At this point,  database, Kana, and navigation are used.